Gradient Span Algorithms Make Predictable Progress in High Dimension: Setting and main results

-Since the main objective of this article is a dimensional limit statement for fixed algorithms (i.e. fixed choice of prefactors \(\lr\)) it is important to note that every fixed gradient span algorithm \(\gsa\) is well-defined in all dimensions because the scalar product \(\langle\cdot,\cdot\rangle\) is well defined for every dimension \(\dims \in \nat\).
+\begin{remark}[The same algorithm for all dimensions] Since the main objective of this article is a dimensional limit statement for fixed algorithms (i.e.\ fixed choice of prefactors \(\lr\)) it is important to note that every fixed gradient span algorithm \(\gsa\) is well-defined in all dimensions because the scalar product \(\langle\cdot,\cdot\rangle\) is well defined for every dimension \(\dims \in \nat\). \end{remark}